PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * High chance that look-a-like sites are used for phishing.
 Phishing sites are illegal service, that should be at least blocked.
-* E.commerce and payments are not working & should not work with less secure "http" protocol.
+* E.commerce and payments are not working & has to not work with less secure "http" protocol.
 ```

 ```